MoeinT/web-applications-golang/README.md

 ## Hello-world application
 ### HTTP Handler Function
 The handler function processes incoming HTTP requests and sends responses back to the client.
 Handler functions define what should happen when a user visits a specific URL path.
 For example, they might return a greeting or dynamically generated content based on the request.
-Here are some of the important concepts:
+An important thing to rememeber is that in order for a function to respond to a request from a web browser, it needs the have the first two parameters below:
 1. **http.ResponseWriter:**
     - An interface used to write the HTTP response back to the client.
     - You use methods like Write or Fprintln to send text, HTML, or JSON content as the response.